Vertex Nomination in Richly Attributed Networks: Vertex Nomination with Features

 are conditionally independent given $\theta$.} \end{enumerate} \end{definition}

 In Definition~\ref{def:richfeatNom}, the rows of ${\bf X}\in \cv^{n\times d_1}$ are the vertex features of $G_1$, with $\bX[i,:]$ representing the feature associated with vertex $i$ in $G_1$.
 Similarly, the rows of ${\bf Y}\in \cv^{n\times d_2}$ are the vertex features of $G_2$, with $\bY[i,:]$ representing the vertex feature of vertex $i$ in $G_2$.
 We do not, a priori, assume that any vertex features are missing, although extending the definition to $\widetilde\cv=\cv\cup\{\star\}$ is straightforward.
-With this definition in place, we are ready to define feature aware vertex nomination schemes. {\bf Note:} In order to ease notation moving forward, we will write
+With this definition in place, we are ready to define feature-aware vertex nomination schemes. {\bf Note:} In order to ease notation below, we will write